-Bhaktapur Durbar Square is one of the best places to sneak around at Bhaktapur.
-Or you can say it is the reason that makes travelers prefer to visit Bhaktapur.
+Bhaktapur Durbar Square undoubtedly is one of the best places to sneak around Bhaktapur.
+Or you can say it is the very reason, that makes travelers prefer to visit Bhaktapur.

-One can sit for hours and hours on the pedestals of the rest house or of the temples, observing the stunning poses of Shalabhanjika.
-Shalabhanjika is an assumption of a woman who displays stylish feminine features standing near a tree and grasping a branch.
+In Bhaktapur, one may sit for hours on the pedestals of the rest house or the temples, admiring Shalabhanjika’s magnificent stances.
+Well, Shalabhanjika is a female figure with elegant feminine features standing beside a tree and holding a limb.

-With that, the Bhaktapur Durbar Square offers a religious tour along with a historical sightseeing tour.
-As you can see more temples than the surviving palaces and monuments there.
-The starting point of your walk somehow would make you realize that why Bhaktapur is actually called the city of temples.
+With that, the Bhaktapur Durbar Square offers a religious tour along with a historical sightseeing tour as you can see a kind of an equal number of temples and the surviving palaces and monuments over there.

-However, the word “Open Museum”, also perfectly suits this anciently choreographed city “Bhaktapur”.
-Over hereabouts, you can catch the sight of the marvelous erections of the last 18th century.
-Amidst them, the then royal palace is one among the most attractive temptations of Bhaktapur Durbar square.
+Bhaktapur, an anciently choreographed city, moreover, is also designated as an open museum.
+Over hereabouts, you can catch sight of the marvelous erections up until the last 18th century.
+Amidst them, the then Royal Palace is one of the most attractive temptations of Bhaktapur Durbar Square.

-However, it was at its best during the reign of King Bhupatindra Malla.
-He turned this, an eternal area into a world of fantastic architecture.
-That’s why it is enlisted in UNESCO world heritage site in 1979 A.D along with the Changu Narayan temple, which also exists in the same Bhaktapur district.
+But one thing is certain: it was at its peak during the reign of King Bhupatindra Malla.
+He turned this, eternal area into a world of fantastic architecture.
+That’s why it is also enlisted in the UNESCO World Heritage site (1979 A.D) along with the Changu Narayan temple, one of the oldest temples that exist in Bhaktapur.

-Moreover, the best way to explore Bhaktapur would definitely be a walk.
 Always!
-A walk through narrow alleys, courtyards, resident’s homes, temples, and then the market.
+A walk through narrow alleys, courtyards, residents’ homes, temples, and then the market.
 It simply is the best way to explore Bhaktapur.

 Basantapur Chowk once used to be a place where feasts and royal parties used to take place.
 But, today we don’t even have its ruins.
 What we have left in the name of Basantapur Chowk are the statues of two lions and the statues of Bhagwati Ugrachandi and Ugra Bhairav.

-It is said that those images were set by King Bhupatindra Malla after the beautification of Basantapur Durbar which used to stand right behind the gates which also states another fact that the current Padma High School was built on the remains of Basantapur Palace.
+It is said that those images were set by King Bhupatindra Malla after the beautification of Basantapur Durbar which used to stand right behind the gates.

-Ugrachandi, as, according to her name’s meaning, she is known as the most furious female deity on earth.
-As per the name, Ugra means more than anything else or limitless and Chandi means the most furious female deity.
+Ugrachandi is well-known as the most furious female deity on earth.
+As per the meaning of her name, Ugra means more than anything else or limitless and Chandi means the most furious female deity.

 One who closely had a look at that sculpture would never say that it is not a masterpiece.

-The sculpture of bhairava stands right, on the right side of the sculpture of the Ugrachandi.
+The sculpture of Bhairava stands right behind the sculpture of the Ugrachandi.
 It was also ordered to erect by King Bhupatindra Malla along with the sculpture of Ugrachandi.
-Alike as the Ugrachandi, the Bhairava is also known as one of the most fearsome incarnations of Lord shiva.
+Alike as the Ugrachandi, the Bhairava is also known as one of the most fearsome incarnations of Lord Shiva.

-It looks like, it was the only pair of most furious and fearsome deities of that time.
-Here, the sculpture of Bhairava is also not less than Bhagwati’s.
-Essentially, the locals call Ugrachandi Bhagwati rather than Ugrachandi itself.
+It looks like, it was the best pair of most furious and fearsome deities of that time.
+Here, the sculpture of Bhairava is no less than Bhagwati’s.
+Essentially, the locals call the image of her, Ugrachandi Bhagwati, rather than Ugrachandi itself.

-The sculpture of Bhairava here is quite unique since it has seven pairs of hands holding some types of equipment.
+The sculpture of Bhairava here is unique since it has seven pairs of hands holding some type of weapon.
 Plus, the sculpture is showing his control over betals.
 However, the details of this sculpture do not end here.

-The most amusing fact about this sculpture is that the Bhairava over here had embraced himself with the skin of an elephant.
-Not with the real one but within the sculpture, it is carved like that.
+The most amusing fact about this sculpture is that the Bhairava over here had embraced himself with the skin of an Elephant.
+It is carved very smartly.

-Your keen eye would definitely gonna find these puzzle-like carvings if you give a minute to read those details on such sculpture.
+Your keen eye would gonna find these puzzle-like carvings if you give a minute to read the details of such a sculpture.

-Char Dham temples are the set of four temples that are considered as the site that helps achieve moksha or salvation.
-In Bhaktapur too, there are four such temples considered as the Char Dham temples.
+Char Dham temples are a set of four temples that are considered the site that helps achieve moksha or salvation.
+In Bhaktapur too, there are four such temples considered the Char Dham temples.

-By the sequence, King Bhupatindra Malla erected that temple.
+By the sequence, this temple was erected in the 17th century.
 Unfortunately, the devastating earthquake of 1990B.S. turned this temple into a Nepalese roofing style temple.

 It sounds quite weird.
-But another devastating earthquake of April 2015 brought this temple in its real posture.
-Today, the temple is again in its same shape.
-Yes, it is in the shikhara style as it was originally built.
+But another devastating earthquake in April 2015 brought this temple into its real posture.
+Today, the temple is again in the same shape (in the Shikhara style) as it was originally built.